burningwave/core/README.md

 #default classloader used by the ClassFactory to load generated classes
 class-factory.default-class-loader=\
     (Supplier<ClassLoader>)() -> ((ComponentSupplier)parameter[0]).getPathScannerClassLoader()
+#This variable is empty by default and could be valorized by developer and it is
+#included by 'class-factory.default-class-loader.imports' property
+class-factory.default-class-loader.additional-imports=
 class-factory.default-class-loader.imports=\
-    #This variable is empty by default and could be valorized by developer
     ${class-factory.default-class-loader.additional-imports};\
     org.burningwave.core.assembler.ComponentSupplier;\
     java.util.function.Function;\